CalebKedzlie0/CalebKedzlie0/README.md

-- 👋 Hi, I’m @CalebKedzlie
+- Hi, I’m @CalebKedzlie
-- 👀 I’m interested in coding
+- I’m interested in Computer/Data Science.
-- 🌱 I’m currently learning digital tech python flask git sites
+- I’m currently studying at Victoria University.
-- 📫 How to reach me message me.
+- To reach me, email caleb.d.kedzlie@gmail.com

 <!---
 CalebKedzlie0/CalebKedzlie0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.